zeliard/Dispatcher/README.md

 ## WARNING!

 1. You should use x64 mode due to std::atomic variable alignment
-2. You should guarantee the lifetime (i.e. refcount > 0) of an object inherited from AsyncExecutable
+2. You should guarantee the lifetime (i.e. AsyncExecutable::mRefCount > 0) of an object inherited from AsyncExecutable
-3. Be careful to use blockable (explicit) LOCKs in a member function executed by G.O.D.
+3. Be careful to use DoAsync(...) in a blockable LOCK (critical section).
 It can cause deadlock...